yoctoproject/poky/documentation/sdk-manual/appendix-obtain.rst

 3. *Extract the Root Filesystem:* Use the ``runqemu-extract-sdk`` command and provide the root filesystem image.

-   Following is an example command that extracts the root filesystem from a previously built root filesystem image that was downloaded from the :yocto_dl:`Index of Releases </releases/yocto/yocto-&DISTRO;/machines/>`.
+   Here is an example command that extracts the root filesystem from a previously built root filesystem image that was downloaded from the :yocto_dl:`Index of Releases </releases/yocto/yocto-&DISTRO;/machines/>`.
    This command extracts the root filesystem into the ``core2-64-sato``